hackclub/terminalcraft/submissions/battleships/README.md

 ### Running the program

-Navigate to the directory in the terminal.
+Navigate to the correct directory in the terminal.

 Run the command 'py main.py'.